chama-dev/laravel-team-permission/README.md

 This package only handles with authenticated users, that means you decide what has public access in your application.

-By default, if a route is not defined, it will be blocked.
+By default, if a route is not defined it will be blocked.

+Anything can be a Team, and you can set multiple models as a team.

 ### Grant Exceptions
 You can give access to specific routes and models to a specific user.

-### Deny Excpetions
+### Deny Exceptions
 You can deny access to specific routes and models to a specific user.

 ### Models
-Your "Team" model has two main attributes:
+Your "Team" model must have two main attributes:
  - owner_id: The user that owns
- - name: Readable name for your "Team"
+ - name: A readable name for your "Team"

 ### Middleware
 It's here that magic happens